A Deep Dive into the Expansion Syntax

 part before

-returns an UnclosedBrace
+returns an UnclosedBrace error.

 That’s pretty much all the logic.
 It’s a simple state machine that handles the few syntax rules it supports.